manucg7/py-svg-to-json/README.md

 # SVG TO JSON #

-Script for transform SVG files, it asign a unique ID for each path of canvas.
+Script for transform SVG files to JSON, it asign a unique ID for each path of canvas.
 *Script que transforma los SVG a JSON, otorgandole ID a cada trazado.*

 A unique Id Path, allow us identify specific elements, for example in a loop iteration.